Activities on the Portland Events Wall Calendar

 Christmas Fantasy Trail

-Stroll through a winter wonderland on a 1000-ft path with lights, glittering gingerbread houses, and a full-size Christmas castle.
+A 1000-ft wooded path takes you through a winter wonderland, complete with lights, glittering gingerbread houses, and a full-size Christmas castle.

 Christmas Festival of Lights

 Magical beyond belief, The Grotto's megalithic cave gets decorated with lights and nativity scenes.
 150 choral performances, too.

 Join Portland's Community Gardens program for tasty fun.
 Submit a request online; plots are awarded February-April.

 When the sun sets, Mt.
 Hood Skibowl cranks up the disco lights and music for snowtubing with a family-friendly twist.

 Portland's highest point is still a secret.
 Hike or drive for incredible views.

 Flowers begin to bloom in early spring.
 Take advantage of weekly free days throughout the year.